doctorfree/MusicPlayerPlus/README.md

 - Configuring the music library location
 - Download albums in your Bandcamp collections
 - Download favorites in your Soundcloud account
-- Converting WAV format media files to MP3 format
+- Converting WAV/M4A format media files to MP3 format
 - Importing a music library into the Beets library management system
 - Downloading album cover art
 - Downloading additional lyrics